QUALITY IMPROVEMENT POLICY

 4.4.4 Where applicable, to agree an action plan for the improvement of Services following the Planning Review or inspection by the College, the SFA or the Inspectorates.

 5.1 The College Charter is summarised on the College’s e-zone.
 All students and staff will be made aware of the quality standards within the College.

 5.2 The College Commitment to Employers is made available on the College’s Employer Services website and through its Employer Services staff and Assessors.

-5.3 The process of quality control requires curriculum, tutorial support and support staff teams to meet on a regular basis to review their work, set standards and monitor user and learner perceptions and achievements.
+5.3 The process of quality control requires curriculum, tutorial support and support staff teams to meet on a regular basis to review their work, set standards and monitor user and student perceptions and achievements.

 5.4 Quality control will be carried out against agreed criteria which will incorporate performance indicators.
 On University accredited courses, quality control will be carried out against the criteria agreed with the University.

 5.5 Statistical analysis will be carried out against agreed criteria which will incorporate performance indicators.

 5.6 Review will be supported by analysis of student, employer and stakeholder views and perception gathered via a range of means including questionnaires, surveys, focus groups, employers’ fora and at review meetings.
-In Higher Education, review will also be supported by the HE Review Board (Student Feedback and Resources) and, on University accredited programmes, by bi-annual Course Boards.
+In Higher Education, review will also be supported by the HE Review Boards and by bi-annual Course Boards.

 5.7 The outcome of these processes will provide information: